Photo by Pixabay from Pexels

 I love The Witcher.

 Once invested in the compelling character arcs, the show became more exciting.
-The intense action scenes coupled with the elaborate character journeys and mature fantasy elements have converted me into a Witcher stan.
+The intense action scenes and elaborate character journeys, and mature fantasy elements have converted me into a Witcher stan.

 I sincerely appreciate The Witcher for all that it is.
 And all that it’s not (a Game of Thrones copycat).